hackolade/studio-cli-github-actions-examples/README.md

 5. Gathers logs and generated artifacts into Github workspace on the runner
 6. Opens a Pull Request from these artifacts

-The workflow and the compose files are aligned and use the following sensible default variables:
+The workflow and the compose files are aligned and use the following default variables:

 - ***HACKOLADE_STUDIO_CLI_IMAGE*** defaulting to `studio:latest` -> the Docker image name for Hackolade Studio Cli.
 - ***REPOSITORY_DIR_IN_CONTAINER*** defaulting to `/github/workspace/repository` -> the working directory for the cli and where the Github repository content is mounted.